 Psyllium husk is a boon for anyone suffering from constipation or digestive issues.
 It is recommended that you take at least 10-25g of dietary fiber a day.

-With over 60% fiber and unique bioactive ingredients, this husk is the best natural, gluten-free, and versatile supplement you can gift your body.
-You can buy it online here.
+With over 60% fiber and unique bioactive ingredients, this husk is the best natural, gluten-free, and plant-based dietary supplement you can gift your body.

 What’s the best part?
 Psyllium husk has a long shelf-life and is not prone to degradation.
 (That does not mean you can buy expired stock!)